sega21rus7/yandex-practicum-layout/README.md

-# This is test yandex praktikum layout
+# This is test yandex practicum layout

 ## Technology stack: